ARehberg25/IntermediateTutorial/README.md

 ## Setting up on Cedar

-This tutorial is meant to work on cedar, the compute canada cluster.
+This tutorial is meant to work on narval, the compute canada cluster.
 If you don't have a compute canada account, I suggest pairing up with someone who does.
 Some instructions for a local version of this tutorial will follow this section.
 To login to Cedar:

 ```
-ssh [username]@cedar.computecanada.ca
+ssh [username]@narval.computecanada.ca
 ```

 Navigate to the directory where you want to save the tutorial.